Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 With a successful DC 5 Intelligence (Investigation) check, the Player will learn that the barrels in the basement hall are wine, which should be properly aged by now.
 On failure, Simon or Shael (if she is present) will realize that instead.
 If the player takes time to count the barrels, they will find that there are three lines of barrels stacked on top of one another on each side, with a length of 20 barrels each, resulting in 120 barrels total.

-*As the introduction part is over, this would be a good time to level up the PC to 2nd level.*
+*As the introduction part is over, this would be a good time to level up the PC to 2nd level if they started at 1st level.*

 # In Wine There is Truth
 Upon discovering the hidden trove of aged wine, Simon will be excited.
 He will try to convince the PC to sell it to local taverns.
 But first things first---the basement needs to be cleaned.